balena-io/debugging-masterclass/README.md

 ### 2. Initial Diagnosis

-The balenaCloud Dashboard includes the ability to run a set of diagnostics on a device, to determine its current condition.
+The balenaCloud Dashboard includes the ability to run a set of diagnostics on a device to determine its current condition.
 This should, in most cases, be the first step in attempting to diagnose an issue without having to actually access the device via SSH.
 Ensuring diagnostics and health checks are examined first ensures that a support agent has a good idea of the state a